spaweb/example-cloud-tutorial/README.md

 # Cloud Tutorial Robot

+This robot is part of a tutorial on using [Robocorp Cloud](https://cloud.robocorp.com) and work items.

-Search an image on Google Images and store the result in a work item.
+It searches an image on Google Images and stores the result in a work item.